sanikapatil0101/discord-rag-bot/README.md

 **Q: Why isn't the bot storing my team's answers?**
 Make sure they are using Discord's **Reply** feature on the question message, and that they have the trusted role assigned.

+**Q: Why did the bot ask me to slow down?**
+There is a 7-second cooldown between questions per user.
+Wait a moment and ask again.

+**Q: My question is too long — what do I do?**
+Keep questions under 500 characters.
+Try summarising what you need.